-Please note that further information in relation to the risks faced by the Bank can be found under Section 1 and the Section Inventory of Risks.
+Please note that further information in relation to the risks faced by the Bank can be found under Section 6 - Inventory of Risks.

 2.3 Risk appetite

 The Board of Directors shall decide on acceptable and not acceptable types of risk.
 As a general guideline, the Board of Directors shall accept risks which are within the decided appetite by type of risk.
 Risks exceeding the decided level of risk appetite shall not be accepted.